• Skip to primary navigation

 • Gluten free & Vegan – most roast potatoes aren’t vegan friendly!
 They use beef drippings or goose fat but these are totally vegetarian roast potatoes as we use olive oil instead.

-ingredient flatlay for roast potatoes: maris piper potatoes, olive oil, salt, and fresh rosemary
+ingredient flatlay for roast potatoes: maris piper potatoes, olive oil, salt, and fresh rosemary.

 These rosemary roast potatoes only contain 4 ingredients!

 • Maris Piper Potatoes – I personally use these as they’re a great all round potato and brilliant when roasted.
 They’re readily available, not too expensive and go crispy on the outside yet stay fluffy on the inside.
+I also use these to make my Air Fryer Chips recipe.
+And if you have some spare then try my Leek & Potato Soup.

 • Olive Oil – This keeps these rosemary roast potatoes vegan friendly.
 Most recipes contain goose fat or beef drippings.

 • Rosemary – The match made in heaven!
 You can’t beat roasted potatoes infused with rosemary.
 If you don’t like it you can always switch for Thyme.
+I also use this to add flavour to my Parmentier Potatoes.

 • Salt – A little salt goes a long way for these potatoes.
 Season to taste with it.